Vikram Sarabhai Space Centre: Facilities

 In addition to its main campus located at Thumba and Veli, VSSC has integration and checkout facilities located at Valiamala.
 Facilities for development of reinforced plastics and composites are located at Vattiyoorkavu in Thiruvananthapuram City.
-The ISRO plant in Aluva produces ammonium perchlorate, a vital ingredient for solid propellant motors.
+Two production lines at the ISRO APEP plant in Aluva produces ammonium perchlorate, a vital ingredient for solid propellant motors.
 TERLS and the Space Physics Laboratory (SPL) are also within the VSSC campus.
 SPL focuses on research activities in disciplines such as atmospheric boundary layer physics, numerical atmospheric modeling, atmospheric aerosols, atmospheric chemistry, trace gases, atmospheric dynamics, thermospheric-ionospheric physics, planetary sciences, etc. Recently a new Tri-sonic wind tunnel will also be set up at the facility.
 A new deop-test facility for the RLV program was also inaugurated at VSSC in 2025.

 Trisonic Wind Tunnel

 As part of three space infrastructure projects totaling ₹1,800 crore, Prime Minister Narendra Modi formally inaugurated the Trisonic Wind Tunnel (TWT) at the VSSC on February 27, 2024 for testing the aerodynamic design of rockets to make them more efficient.
 Following the 1.2-meter TWT at National Aerospace Laboratories in Bengaluru and the Defence Research and Development Organization's Hypersonic Wind Tunnel (HWT) at the Dr APJ Abdul Kalam Missile Complex in Hyderabad, the TWT is India's third hypersonic wind tunnel.
 The TWT may function in three different wind velocity ranges: subsonic, transonic, and hypersonic.